marksherriff/cs3240-s24-website/project.md

 _Major Artifact_: [Beta Testing Report]({{ site.data.externallinks.beta_testing_report_template }}), due near the end of the semester

 __DevOps Manager__ - The DevOps Manager is the support tech for the team in a sense.
-They are responsbile for the management and support of all the systems we are using in the class, namely GitHub, GitHub Actions, and Heroku.
+They are responsible for the management and support of all the systems we are using in the class, namely GitHub, GitHub Actions, and Heroku.
 They should be a person that is relatively comfortable tinkering with computers and settings.
 The DevOps Manager does not have to have all the answers, but would be the contact person for going to the staff to get help on any particular issues.

 - Reasons to be the DevOps Manager: You are familiar with the tools mentioned already, or you are really interested in learning more about them; you like to tinker with settings to get things working "just right"; you have the patience to help those on your team who might need assistance getting their environments working.
 - Reasons not to be the DevOps Manager: You do not feel comfortable helping others with technical issues; you are very unfamiliar with the tools above and would rather just have a "turnkey" solution for doing your work this semester.